skin cancer

 Your doctor will use a dermatoscope – a specialised magnifying device – to examine moles and lesions in detail, looking for subtle signs of concern.

-4. Digital Monitoring / Total Body Photography
+4. Digital Monitoring & Total Body Photography for Skin Cancer Detection

 (if recommended)

-5. Skin Care Recommendations
+5. Personalised Skin Care Recommendations and Next Steps

 Based on the examination, your doctor will discuss any findings, recommend further action (such as monitoring, a biopsy, removal or in some cases referral), and advise on future check-up schedules and sun protection strategies.

-6. Your Questions
+6. Your Questions About Skin Cancer Checks Answered

 You will have ample opportunity to ask any questions you may have about the findings, recommendations, or skin cancer prevention in general.
 Please don’t hesitate to voice your concerns.